Vahvelainen/Portfolio/README.md

 Render functions (HTML attributes):

-- 'include-html='url.html' will include html from address to the element
+- include-html='url.html' will include html from address to the element
-- 'url.JSON' will read JSON and put certain data into the element in certain manner
+- load-article='url.json' will read JSON and put certain data into the element in certain manner
-- 'square' will keep the element height same as width because css just isnt there yet
+- class='square' will keep the element height same as width because css just isnt there yet

 Updated 4.1.2022